cpinte/mcfost/docs/tools.rst

 They are not required for the use of MCFOST, but make its use easier, especially when dealing with large numbers of models.

-.. important:: The recommended analysis tool is `pymcfost <https://github.com/cpinte/pymcfost>`__.
-Below are briefs descriptions of the alternative options, but support for them is now very limited.

 Tools for Creating Parameter Files
 ----------------------------------